abhinavpeddi95/DA_Exploring-the-NYC-Airbnb-Market/README.md

 # Exploring-the-NYC-Airbnb-Market

-# Welcome to New York City (NYC), one of the most-visited cities in the world.
-As a result, there are many Airbnb listings to meet the high demand for temporary lodging for anywhere between a few nights to many months.
-We will take a look at the NYC Airbnb market by combining data from multiple file types like .csv, .tsv, and .xlsx.

 # The goal is to convert untidy data into appropriate formats to analyze, and answer key questions including: